lsst-ts/ts_tcs_wep/README.md

 # Wavefront Estimation Pipeline (WEP)

-*This package is used to calculate the wavefront error in annular Zernike polynomials up to 22 terms based on the intra- and extra-focal images in the large synoptic survey telescope (LSST).
+*This module is used to calculate the wavefront error in annular Zernike polynomials up to 22 terms based on the intra- and extra-focal images in the large synoptic survey telescope (LSST).
 The main idea is to use the transport of intensity (TIE) and assume the change of intensity only comes from the wavefront error.*

-## Version History
+## 1. Version History

 *Version 1.0*
 <br/>
 *Finish the WEP in totally ideal condition.*

 *Author: Te-Wei Tsai*
-*Date: 10-18-2017*
+*Date: 10-20-2017*

-## Test Platform
+## 2. Platform

 - *python: 3.6.2*
 - *scientific pipeline: v14*

-## Needed Package
+## 3. Needed Package

 - *lsst_sims*
 - *numpy*